Real aim to end Atletico's unbeaten start in Madrid derby - RFI

 Diego Simeone's side go into the last-16 draw as Group A runners-up behind reigning champions Bayern Munich.

+"They are favourites and they demonstrate that every time they take the pitch," the Frenchman said.
+"They have always been highly competitive, and right now they are top of the pile."

-While the city derby -- albeit without the fervent crowd such a game normally attracts to the Bernabeu -- will dominate headlines on Saturday, Barcelona's match against Levante on Sunday will also come under intense scrutiny.
+While the city derby -- albeit without the fervent crowd the game normally attracts -- will dominate headlines on Saturday, Barcelona's match against Levante on Sunday will also come under intense scrutiny.

 Barca are in such disarray that they need a victory merely to steady the ship after a morale-sapping 3-0 defeat to Juventus in the Champions League.